Sometimes even with the best intentions tax filers can overlook legitimate tax deductions that they are entitled to. Let’s help fix that problem.

 - Refinancing points: If you refinanced your house this past year, you may be able to deduct a portion of your points (it’s spread over the length of the loan).
 If you have a 15 year mortgage, you can deduct 1/15 of the points each year.
 Points are pre-paid interest paid to the lender by the borrower to obtain a mortgage loan.
 This interest can also be called loan origination fees, maximum loan charges, discount points, or loan discounts.

 - Casualty-loss deduction: If you’ve been affected by one of the weather related disasters that happened this past year, you may qualify to get a tax deduction on your loss.

 Don’t forget to look at your home mortgage interest you’ve paid as well.
 It can be a big deduction for some people.

-Whether you are looking for work, are working from home or at a company, there are some deductions that you need to be aware of.
+Whether you are looking for work, are self-employed or at a company, there are some tax deductions that you need to be aware of.

 - Cell phones: If you have a cell phone used to handle business matters that bill could be tax deductible.

 - Journals and Newspapers: Depending on whether or not your subscriptions are job related, this is another overlooked deduction.

 I’d love to hear your thoughts on getting the tax deductions you deserve.
 How many of you itemized your taxes last year?
 What deductions did you take?
 What’s your tax situation this year?
 Do you qualify for more tax deductions or less?